 Examples

-- Orange to offer more adapted services
+- Orange to offer more tailored services

 - Yellow Pages to better understand the causes of customer attrition

-Speech analytics: at the heart of the voice of the customer (VoC) analysis reactor
+Speech analytics: at the heart of the Voice of the Customer (VoC) analysis reactor

 The “augmented” agent